wooga/locker/README.md

 user can go ahead and commit the lock.
 If a positive majority was not reached, the user will abort and delete any promises it received.

+### Reads

+`locker` currently only offers dirty reads from the local node.
+If we need consistent reads, a read quorum can be used.

 ### Node failure

 "So, this is all fine and good, but what happens when a node